-- 4.1 The timeframe for the quantity equivalence system using "Approved by Europe Soya" soya beans shall be limited to the period from the 2017 harvest to the 2022 harvest. - 4.2 The cumulative period for calculating the required quantity equivalence shall be 6 months (from January to June as well as from July to December); in the first period, it shall be allowed to calculate from September 2017 to June 2018.
+- 4.1 The timeframe for the quantity equivalence system using "Approved by Europe Soya" soya beans shall be limited to the period from the 2017 harvest to the 2025 harvest. - 4.2 The cumulative period for calculating the required quantity equivalence shall be 6 months (from January to June as well as from July to December).